How Do I File for Divorce in Vermont?

 With a stipulated divorce, you may also file a Stipulation and Motion to Waive Final Hearing to ask the judge to finalize your divorce without requiring you to show up in court.

 Be aware that courts charge fees to file legal papers.
-Vermont's filing fees (as of 2022) are $90 for a stipulated (uncontested) divorce and $295 when you file for a contested divorce.
+Vermont's filing fees for divorce (as of 2023) are $90 for a stipulated (uncontested) divorce or $295 when you file for a contested divorce.
 There's a small additional fee for electronic filing.

 If you can't afford to pay court costs, you may request a waiver by filing an "Application to Waive Filing Fees and Service Costs."